aws-samples/aws-alexa-workshop/README.md

 Learn how to build Alexa Skills with AWS Services.

-To access the workshop content, please visit [https://alexaworkshop.com](https://alexaworkshop.com).
+To access the workshop content, please visit [https://alexaworkshop.com](https://alexaworkshop.com) directly.

+The following content guides you to run a localhost version of the content.

 ### Setup: